-Palatial duck houses, made famous by the MPs' expenses scandal, are fabulous for fowl.
-But do these duck houses offer quacking good value, asks Charlotte Mackaness
+Palatial luxury duck houses, made famous by the MPs' expenses scandal, are fabulous for fowl.
+But do they offer quacking good value, asks Charlotte Mackaness

-Until a couple of years ago, any talk of duck houses would most likely have been in the context of Peking, pancakes and plum sauce.
+Until a few years ago, any talk of luxury duck houses would most likely have been in the context of Peking, pancakes and plum sauce.
 No longer.
-Sir Peter Viggers's £1,645 floating duck house became the symbol of the Parliamentary expenses scandal and the talk of the nation.
+Sir Peter Viggers’s £1,645 floating duck house became the symbol of the Parliamentary expenses scandal and the talk of the nation.

-These fancy fowl houses will set you back up to £2,200 today.
+These luxury duck houses will set you back up to £2,500 today.
 Premium materials force up the seemingly quackers price tag.
-"They are all constructed to the very highest standards: the pontoons are made of tanalised Douglas fir, and the Stockholm Duck Island [the house that made all the headlines], has a hand-cut, fish-scale, lead-tile roof, which is very expensive," explains Ingall.
+“They are all constructed to the very highest standards: the pontoons are made of tanalised Douglas fir, and the Stockholm Duck Island [the house that made all the headlines], has a hand-cut, fish-scale, lead-tile roof, which is very expensive,” explains Ingall.

 “It all started in 2004 when my wife said she’d like a duck island.
 Rather than building one and then finding she wanted it a yard to the right, I created a floating house.
 They are anchored with three concrete pontoons, and some pavilions definitely need this, as large lakes can become quite choppy,” he explains.

-Lakes big enough to make waves are not an issue for most of us but, according to Ingall, this is why the Heytesbury pavilions are so appealing: "The lovely thing is that it doesn't matter if you don't have a full-blown Palladian bridge in your garden; you can add your own architectural gem, albeit it on a much smaller scale.
-They are designed primarily as a garden folly; their use for birds is almost secondary."
+Lakes big enough to make waves are not an issue for most of us but, according to Ingall, this is why the Heytesbury pavilions are so appealing: “The lovely thing is that it doesn’t matter if you don’t have a full-blown Palladian bridge in your garden; you can add your own architectural gem, albeit it on a much smaller scale.
+Our luxury duck houses are designed primarily as a garden folly; their use for birds is almost secondary.”

 This is a sentiment Tory Darby can empathise with.
 Tory and her husband Keith were given a splendid duck house by an extremely generous friend as a surprise 50th birthday present.
 “It’s a very bucolic scene out of my kitchen window: there are ducks and swans on the water with red poll cattle grazing alongside.
 The duck house is painted in a tasteful Farrow & Ball palette and has a magnificent lead roof but, as far as I can tell, it has been totally ignored by the ducks.
 I’m secretly quite relieved if the truth be known.
 It looks so beautiful, I don’t really want the birds making a mess of it,” admits Tory.
 “Naturally, the duck house is a source of great amusement to our friends.
 And perhaps the birds are unsure of what to make of it also.”